 With so many options, reverb types, and features, choosing a reverb pedal is very confusing if you don’t know what to look for.
 Here are the most important things to consider when buying a reverb pedal:

 - Build Quality is very important for any pedal, as it will have to take the stresses of gigging and years to use.
 Even if the body is solid, sometimes the knobs are not good enough for extended use.
-But on the other hand, if you plan to use it only at home, you can consider a pedal that’s less durable.
+On the other hand, if you only plan to use it at home, you can consider a pedal that’s less durable.

 - Power is an important factor – whether you already have a power supply compatible with the pedal or you’ll need to buy one.
 Some reverb pedals can use batteries, but many don’t.

 - Size and support are also very important.
-If you do not have enough space on your pedalboard for a multi-effects unit, you may have to settle for a smaller unit.
+If you don’t have enough space on your pedalboard for a multi-effects unit, you may have to settle for a smaller one.
 Adjusting your pedalboard accordingly can be a bit of a challenge.

 - Price – With reverb pedals, we’ve seen that price often directly correlates to the quality of the reverb sound.
 Between the Donner and the Strymon, there’s a clear difference in sound quality, as well as the versatility.